 We apologise for any inconvenience.

 CHILDREN’S DIETARY REQUIRMENTS

-This is our biggest year for dietary requirements for our cooks.
+We have many dietary requirements for our cooks.
 We are catering to our menu, allergies, cultural requirements, anaphylaxis, intolerances and fussy eaters.
 Please be very specific in what your child’s requirements are so we can best assist them.

 Regarding fussy eaters, our first priority is to offer them the centre’s meal.
 We find 98% of the time they will eat the meal with encouragement and role modeling from their educators.
 At first this might start with only trying the meal and working up to eating most of the meal.
 It is a process that we have seen work.
 If we go straight to offering another option, it does make it difficult for the child to continue trying a variety of nutritious meals.